adonisjs/v5-docs/content/cookbooks/migrating-to-vite.md

 ## Vite configuration

-You should have a now `vite.config.ts` file at the root of your project with the following content :
+You should have a new `vite.config.ts` file at the root of your project with the following content :

 ```ts
 // title: vite.config.ts